 Head and Neck

-The most common type of headache comes from strain in the neck area.
+The most common condition for this area of the body is headache that results from strain in the neck area.
 The average adult head weighs about 10-11 pounds, so when sitting with the head off-balance by even 5 degrees, the neck feels the strain.
 Unlike other muscles that can relax when you are not using them, the neck is always tense from supporting your head.

 - Correct structural and tissue abnormalities in vertebrae, muscles, myofascial structures, etc